ShivamThukral/LUKS-Encryption/README.md

 update-initramfs -k all -c
 ```

-** Aside : **
+**Additional Comments:**
-** Steps 6-10 : ** These steps help you load the encrypted partitions at the startup.
+**Steps 6-10:** These steps help you load the encrypted partitions at the startup.
 Following these steps to update the Linux kernel to load the partitions.
 You just need to enter the parapharase once to unclock the whole system.

 11. After restarting, Ubuntu should prompt you to enter the passphrase to unlock the disks at startup.